-- Underneath slates and tiles;
+- Underneath pan tiles and ridge tiles;

-- Crevices in brickwork and gaps in mortar;
+- Crevices in brickwork, beneath coping stones and gaps in mortar;

 - Mortice joints;

-- Around window frames and;
+- Around timber lintels;

-- Behind fascia, soffits and barge boards;

 - Behind ivy growing on buildings;

 - Roof timbers including ridge beams and rafters.

-4.2.3 Working Approach
+- 4.2.3 Working Approach

 Careful removal by hand of all fittings and fixtures as describe in 4.2.2.
 Wall cavities should be checked prior to demolition.